myonathanlinkedin/paper_research/README.md

 - Adding new test cases
 - Documenting findings

-## License

-📜 License - Apache License 2.0 (TL;DR)
+## 📜 License - Apache License 2.0 (TL;DR)

 This project follows the Apache License 2.0, which means:

-✅ You can use, modify, and distribute the code freely.
+- ✅ You can use, modify, and distribute the code freely.
-✅ You must include the original license when distributing.
+- ✅ You must include the original license when distributing.
-✅ You must include the NOTICE file if one is provided.
+- ✅ You must include the NOTICE file if one is provided.
-✅ You can use this in personal & commercial projects.
+- ✅ You can use this in personal & commercial projects.
-✅ No warranties – use at your own risk!
+- ✅ No warranties – use at your own risk!

-For full details, check the Apache License 2.0.
+For full details, see the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgments